Tokyo Mirage Sessions ♯FE: Setting and characters

 Tokyo Mirage Sessions ♯FE is set in modern-day Tokyo.
 The story moves between multiple well-known city districts, such as Shibuya and Harajuku.
 In the universe of Tokyo Mirage Sessions ♯FE, everyone holds energy called Performa that enables them to pursue their dreams.
 Performa attracts beings called Mirages, who hail from an alternate dimension called the Idolasphere: while some Mirages harvest Performa for malicious motives, others form alliances with humans to protect the real world.
 Those who form alliances with friendly Mirages are referred to as Mirage Masters.
 The main casts are employees and associates of Fortuna Entertainment, a talent agency that secretly acts as a hub and recruiting organization for Mirage Masters.

 The main protagonist is Itsuki Aoi, (Note: 蒼井樹 (Aoi Itsuki)) a high schooler who by chance becomes involved with Fortuna Entertainment, and is initially uninterested in the business.
 The other human main characters are Tsubasa Oribe, (Note: 織部つばさ (Oribe Tsubasa)) an optimistic and hard-working classmate of Itsuki who seeks to become a pop idol; Touma Akagi, (Note: 赤城斗馬 (Akagi Touma)) an impulsive friend of Itsuki and Tsubasa working to become an actor in a tokusatsu show; Kiria Kurono, (Note: 黒乃霧亜 (Kurono Kiria)) a famous idol and veteran Mirage Master; Eleonora Yumizuru, (Note: 弓弦 エレオノーラ (Yumizuru Eleonora)) a successful half-Scandinavian actress; Mamori Minamoto, (Note: 源 まもり (Minamoto Mamori)) a cooking show host with a taste for Shōwa period clothing and music; and Yashiro Tsurugi, (Note: 剣弥代 (Tsurugi Yashiro)) a superstar male idol who is initially hostile towards the party and their ambitions.
 The group is aided by Maiko Shimazaki, (Note: 志摩崎 舞子 (Shimazaki Maiko)) a former model who is the head of Fortuna Entertainment; (Note: Maiko is a former Gravure idol in the Japanese version.) and Barry Goodman, (Note: バリィ・グッドマン (Barī Guddoman)) a strict instructor from overseas with a love of otaku culture.
 The Mirages who ally with the cast are Chrom, Virion and Tharja from Fire Emblem Awakening, and Caeda, Cain, Draug, and Navarre from Fire Emblem: Shadow Dragon and the Blade of Light.
-A different Mirage is Tiki, who provides assistance to the Mirage Masters and is portrayed in the real world as a popular "utaloid".
+A different Mirage is Tiki, who provides assistance to the Mirage Masters and is portrayed in the real world as a popular "utauloid".